OpenTranslationBible/open-bible/en-GB/66.Revelation/md/revelation-22.md

 # Revelation Chapter 22

 ## Revelation 22:1

-And he showed me a river of the water of life, clear as crystal, coming from the throne of God and of the Lamb,
+The angel showed me the river of the water of life, clear as crystal, flowing from the throne of God and of the Lamb,

 ## Revelation 22:2

-in the middle of its street.
-On either side of the river was the tree of life, bearing twelve kinds of fruit, yielding its fruit every month; and the leaves of the tree were for the healing of the nations.
+down the middle of the city's street.
+On either side of the river was the tree of life, bearing twelve varieties of fruit, yielding its fruit each month; and the leaves of the tree are for the healing of the nations.

 ## Revelation 22:3

-There will no longer be any curse; and the throne of God and of the Lamb will be in it, and His bond-servants will serve Him;
+There will no longer be any curse.
+The throne of God and of the Lamb will be in the city, and His servants will serve Him.

 ## Revelation 22:4

-they will see His face, and His name will be on their foreheads.
+They will see His face, and His name will be on their foreheads.

 ## Revelation 22:5

-And there will no longer be any night; and they will not have need of the light of a lamp nor the light of the sun, because the Lord God will illuminate them; and they will reign forever and ever.
+There will no longer be any night.
+They will not need the light of a lamp or the light of the sun, for the Lord God will illuminate them.
+And they will reign for ever and ever.

 ## Revelation 22:6

-And he said to me, “These words are faithful and true”; and the Lord, the God of the spirits of the prophets, sent His angel to show His bond-servants the things which must soon take place.
+The angel said to me, “These words are trustworthy and true.
+The Lord, the God of the spirits of the prophets, sent His angel to show His servants the things that must soon take place.”

 ## Revelation 22:7

-“And behold, I am coming quickly.
+“Behold, I am coming soon!
 Blessed is the one who keeps the words of the prophecy of this book.”

 ## Revelation 22:8
 I, John, am the one who heard and saw these things.
-And when I heard and saw them, I fell down to worship at the feet of the angel who showed me these things.
+And when I heard and saw them, I fell down to worship at the feet of the angel who showed them to me.

 ## Revelation 22:9

-And he said to me, “Do not do that; I am a fellow servant of yours, and of your brothers the prophets, and of those who keep the words of this book.
+But he said to me, “Do not do that!
+I am a fellow servant with you and your brothers the prophets, and with those who keep the words of this book.
 Worship God!”

 ## Revelation 22:10

-And he said to me, “Do not seal up the words of the prophecy of this book, for the time is near.
+Then he said to me, “Do not seal up the words of the prophecy of this book, because the time is near.

 ## Revelation 22:11

-Let the one who does wrong still do wrong, and the one who is filthy still be filthy; and let the one who is righteous still practice righteousness, and the one who is holy still keep himself holy.”
+Let the one who does wrong continue to do wrong; let the vile person continue to be vile; let the one who is righteous continue to do right; and let the holy person continue to be holy.”

 ## Revelation 22:12

-“Behold, I am coming quickly, and My reward is with Me, to reward each one as his work deserves.
+“Behold, I am coming soon, and My reward is with Me, to give to each person according to what they have done.

 ## Revelation 22:13

-I am the Alpha and the Omega, the first and the last, the beginning and the end.”
+I am the Alpha and the Omega, the First and the Last, the Beginning and the End.”

 ## Revelation 22:14

-Blessed are those who wash their robes, so that they will have the right to the tree of life, and may enter the city by the gates.
+Blessed are those who wash their robes, so that they may have the right to the tree of life and may enter the city through the gates.

 ## Revelation 22:15

-Outside are the dogs, the sorcerers, the sexually immoral persons, the murderers, the idolaters, and everyone who loves and practices lying.
+Outside are the dogs, the sorcerers, the sexually immoral, the murderers, the idolaters, and everyone who loves and practices falsehood.

 ## Revelation 22:16
 “I, Jesus, have sent My angel to testify to you of these things for the churches.
-I am the root and the descendant of David, the bright morning star.”
+I am the Root and the Offspring of David, the bright Morning Star.”

 ## Revelation 22:17
 The Spirit and the bride say, “Come.”
 And let the one who hears say, “Come.”
-And let the one who is thirsty come;
-Let the one who desires, take the water of life without cost.
+Let the one who is thirsty come; let the one who desires take the water of life freely.

 ## Revelation 22:18

-I testify to everyone who hears the words of the prophecy of this book: if anyone adds to them, God will add to him the plagues that are written in this book;
+I warn everyone who hears the words of the prophecy of this book: if anyone adds to them, God will add to that person the plagues described in this book.

 ## Revelation 22:19

-and if anyone takes away from the words of the book of this prophecy, God will take away his part from the tree of life and the holy city, which are written in this book.
+And if anyone takes away from the words of the book of this prophecy, God will take away that person's share in the tree of life and in the Holy City, which are described in this book.

 ## Revelation 22:20

-He who testifies to these things says, “Yes, I am coming quickly.”
+He who testifies to these things says, “Yes, I am coming soon.”
 Amen.
 Come, Lord Jesus.

 ## Revelation 22:21
 The grace of the Lord Jesus be with all.
 Amen.